revelry-foundation/Project-Riddell/README.md

 While we work on creating a robust `README` for this Open Source project, interested parties can find our WIP via [this public Google doc](https://docs.google.com/document/d/1Ob3Z_RxdGALPhl3V0XqQhLLYLYKKmMRXHf3fGT640rE/edit).

+For some insights into the different pieces and early decisions, see the discussion on https://github.com/revelrylabs/tracing/issues/1.

 ## Discussion

 We encourage discussion to occur using the Comments on Issues and their respective Pull Requests.
 We find it important to capture questions and decisions as close to where the work is committed, so we lean on GitHub Comments.